abrasive/shairport/README.md

 What is Shairport?
 ----------
 Shairport emulates an AirPort Express for the purpose of streaming music from iTunes and compatible iPods and iPhones.
 It implements a server for the Apple RAOP protocol.
-ShairPort does not support AirPlay v2 (video and photo streaming).
+Shairport does not support AirPlay v2 (video and photo streaming).

 Shairport 2.0 does Audio Synchronisation
 ---------------------------